microsoft/RTVS-docs/index.md

 The pre-requisites for RTVS are:

 * Visual Studio 2015 Community, Professional or Enterprise
-* Visual Studio 2015 Update 1 or Update 2
+* Visual Studio 2015 Update 2
 * An R interpreter: CRAN-R or Microsoft R Open

 Please check out the installation steps, *especially* if you are new to Visual